 One year later, in October 1815, Colonel Robert C. Nicholas and eight companies of infantry, totaling approximately 825 men, along with Colonel Stephen Byrd and an unknown number of his mounted militia, established a winter encampment, christened “Cantonment Davis,” amid the ruins of Fort Johnson.
 The mission was to erect a new, more permanent fort to the north of Fort Johnson’s former location, as well as to establish additional forts along the upper Mississippi River.

-Cantonment Davis’ primary mission, the construction of what would later be named Fort Edwards, commenced in late spring of 1816, after Smith’s soldiers had continued on up the Mississippi River.
-The probable beginning construction date of Fort Edwards is June 1816, based on an excerpt from Major Stephen Long’s 1817 journal: “They [the fort works] have been wholly executed by the soldiery stationed there since June, 1816.”
+Cantonment Davis’ primary mission, the construction of what would later be named Fort Edwards, commenced in the late spring of 1816 after Smith’s soldiers had continued on up the Mississippi River.
+The probable beginning construction date of Fort Edwards is June 1816, based on an excerpt from Major Stephen Long’s 1817 journal: “They [the fort works] have been wholly executed by the soldiery stationed there since June 1816.”
 As late as August 1817, the construction of Fort Edwards was still not completed.

 Based upon a review of the available archival resources, the following can be deduced for the occupation spans and populations of Fort Johnson and Cantonment Davis: